rhughes99/ClickerDecoder/README.md

 To Run:
-source setup.sh							- to set some parameters and configure I/O pins gcc ClickDecController -o Controller	- to compile Controller make									- to compile PRU code and install and start ./Controller							- to start Controller
+source setup.sh							- to set some parameters and configure I/O pins gcc ClickDecController.c -o Controller	- to compile Controller make									- to compile PRU code and install and start ./Controller							- to start Controller